9 digital marketing tips for banks

 From our experience at Shorthand, most marketing teams that invest in digital storytelling benefit from a positive feedback loop.
 With positive initial results, teams tell more stories; as they tell more stories, they get better at building immersive reading experiences; and as they build better experiences, they get more conversions.

 But everyone has to start at the beginning.
 If you’re interested in trying out digital storytelling, Shorthand offers a range of plans tailored to your team's needs.
-Check them out now, or have a yarn with us.
+Check them out now, or have a chat with us.